Job-related stress can be especially hard on singles

-We may not have a family to support, but we still have all the financial responsibilities that come with running a household.
+While we may not have a family to support, we still have all the financial responsibilities that come with running a household.
 What's more, we're a one-income household, without a second paycheck to fall back on should we lose our job.

-Some workplace stress comes from management's neverending quest to do more, faster, with fewer employees.
+Some workplace stress comes from management's never-ending quest to do more, faster, with fewer employees.
 Computerization has helped, but the truth is that human beings can only work so fast.
-We have to provide information and perform activities on a computer, and often the computer has to wait for us.

 If a person's all-out, fastest typing speed is 60 words per minute, it doesn't matter that the computer is able to process a million words a minute.

-Pushing employees to their limits is at an all-time high.
-In tragic cases where a worker gets a gun and murders his supervisor and several colleagues, it's because that person was pushed beyond his breaking point.
-That certainly doesn't excuse workplace violence, but it may explain it.
+In tragic cases, a worker pushed beyond their breaking point gets a gun and murders his supervisor and several colleagues.
+That certainly doesn't excuse workplace violence, but it may explain why it happens.

 You may be doing the best you can, yet it still isn't good enough.
 Then what do you do?